Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

 \subsubsection{Soft Cluster Assignment Supervision Module}

-Although we have captured three distinct feature representations for every view by Eq.(\ref{eq4}), two kinds of view-private information (redundancy and complementary) cannot be clearly distinguished in the process.
-This is due to the absence of labels in unsupervised settings, making it challenging to identify which information is task-irrelevant.
+Although we have captured three sets of feature representations for every view by Eq.(\ref{eq4}), two view-private components (redundancy and complementary) cannot be clearly distinguished in the process.
+This is due to the absence of labels in unsupervised settings, which highlights the difficulty of identifying which information is task-irrelevant.
 Therefore, additional constraints need to be incorporated into the representation learning process to regularize these two components.

-Inspired by self-supervised learning, we further propose a soft cluster assignment supervision module that guides latent representation learning to separate two kinds of private information.
+Inspired by self-supervised learning, we further propose a soft cluster assignment supervision module that guides latent representation learning to disentangle two private components.
 Following \cite{Mao2021DeepMI, XuT0P0022}, a cluster assignment network with a two-layer multi-layer perceptron (MLP) is introduced.
 Notably, the cluster assignment network, which acts on latent space, is shared across different representations, aiming to guarantee that all representations follow the same projection rule.
-Taking the view-consistent representation as the input of MLP, and stacking the softmax operator at the last layer, the consistent probability distribution matrix $\boldsymbol{Q}\in \mathbb{R}^{n \times K}$ of cluster assignment will be calculated:
+Taking the view-consistent representation as input of MLP, and stacking the softmax operator at the last layer, the consistent probability distribution matrix $\boldsymbol{Q}\in \mathbb{R}^{n \times K}$ of cluster assignment will be calculated: